China says 'not aware' of tennis player Peng Shuai issue

 The International Olympic Committee declined to comment Friday, saying in an emailed statement: "Experience shows that quiet diplomacy offers the best opportunity to find a solution for questions of such nature.
 This explains why the IOC will not comment any further at this stage.”

 Peng wrote in a lengthy social media post on Nov.
-2 that she had been forced to have sex despite repeated refusals three years ago by Zhang Gaoli, a former vice premier who was a member of the ruling Communist Party's all-powerful Politburo Standing Committee.
+2 that she was forced to have sex three years ago with Zhang Gaoli in his home despite repeated refusals.
+Zang, 75, is a former vice premier who was a member of the ruling Communist Party’s all-powerful Politburo Standing Committee.

 The post was quickly deleted from her verified account on Weibo, a leading Chinese social media platform, but screenshots of the explosive accusation were shared on the internet.